eserlxl/vglog-filter/doc/TAG_MANAGEMENT.md

 ### Current Version Context

-The project is currently at version `10.5.0`, using the LOC-based delta system.
+The project uses the LOC-based delta system.
 This means:
 - All version changes increment only the patch version (the last number)
 - The increment amount is calculated based on Lines of Code (LOC) changed plus bonus additions
 - Rollover logic uses mod 100 for patch and minor version limits